 There are other insurances you need to take.
 So get yourself accustomed to the US insurance system.
 You can’t get around for long without a car, and, it’s illegal to drive a car without an insurance.

-If you are in United states for temporary assignment and plan to go back, try for options to remit money to your home country and earn money if interest rate over there is better.
-You’ll not earn more than 3% interest in a risk free instrument here.
-Off-course currency exchange rate is a crucial factor here. (don’t forget to report overseas investment income in your US federal tax return)
+If you are in United states for a temporary assignment and plan to go back, try for options to remit money to your home country and earn money if interest rate over there is better.
+You’ll not earn more than 2% interest in a risk-free instrument here.

-Many if you ask question on feasibility of investing in retirement plan such as 401 (k), IRA or Roth IRA.
+About the question of the feasibility of investing in retirement plans such as 401 (k), IRA or Roth IRA.

 There is no straight answer.
 I have invested in all of them because of two reasons.